The standard processing workflow is the same for GCP, RTK and PPK drone data processing.

 Click on Launch Upload on the bottom right of the screen, then click finish.

 You will be taken to the homepage where the project has been created and the images will be uploaded to.
-Plug in your computer; Do not refresh, close the page until the upload has completely finished.
+If you are using a laptop, ensure that it is plugged into power to prevent the battery from running down and interrupting the upload ; Do not refresh or close the page until the upload has completely finished.